 Anne Montgomery nee Darcy.
-One of the much respected Ladies of the Minories from the window of Holy Trinity Church, Long Melford, Suffolk.
+A highly respected member of the Ladies of the Minories.
+Window of Holy Trinity Church, Long Melford, Suffolk.

-The Abbey of the Minoresses of St Clare without Aldgate was founded by Edmund in 1293 Crouchback Duke of Lancaster and his wife, Blanche of Navarre, for the nuns that Blanche had brought to England with her.
-Surviving until 1539 the abbey, which was very large, was surrendered by the last abbess, Dame Elizabeth Savage, to Henry VIII.
-The abbey had already suffered what must have been a catastrophic loss in 1515 when 27 nuns and other lay people i.e. servants died of the plague (2)
+The Abbey of the Minoresses of St Clare without Aldgate was founded in 1293 by Edmund ‘Crouchback’, first earl of Lancaster and first earl of Leicester (1245-1296) and his second wife, Blanche of Artois (c.1245-1302) for the nuns that Blanche had brought to England with her.
+Surviving until 1539 when the abbey was surrendered by the last abbess, Dame Elizabeth Savage, to Henry VIII.
+The abbey had already suffered what must have been a catastrophic loss in 1515 when 27 nuns and other lay people, i.e. servants, died of the plague (2)

-Edmund Crouchback, illustrations of his tomb in Westminster Abbey by Stothard from Monumental Effigies of Great Britain 1832
+Edmund Crouchback.
+An illustration of his tomb in Westminster Abbey by Stothard from Monumental Effigies of Great Britain 1832

 Dame Elizabeth Countess of Clare